edwarddistel/book-notes/books/the-better-angels-of-our-nature.md

 ## Rise of empathy

 "Reading is a technology for perspective-taking," (p.
 175) and European History professor Lynn Hunt points out that "the heyday of the Humanitarian Revolution, the late 18th century, was also the heyday of the epistolary novel" (p.
-176) and that "the full-strength causal hypothesis may be omre than a fantasy of English teachers" (p.
-177) by pointing out influental novels like *Oliver Twist* (1838), *Uncle Tom's Cabin* (1852) and *All Quiet on the Western Front* (1929) just to name a few.
+176) and that "the full-strength causal hypothesis may be more than a fantasy of English teachers" (p.
+177) by pointing out influential novels like *Oliver Twist* (1838), *Uncle Tom's Cabin* (1852) and *All Quiet on the Western Front* (1929) just to name a few.

 Harvard economist Edward Glaesar credits the rise of cities with the emergence of liberal democracy (p.
 179).
 In a oppressive state autocrats have a strong incentive to remain in power and citizens face the **free-rider problem** where no individual citizen has an incentive to depose an autocrat and risk reprisals while the benefits would flow to others, but the a city can bring together a crucible of financiers, lawyers, writers, can converge to diffuse risk.

 Pinker argues that when a large community of free thinkers guided by logical principles gather they will inevitably converge on basic principles of human rights, and that:

-> The reason so many violent institutions succumbed within so short a span of time was that the arguments that slew them belong to a coherent philosophy that emerged during the Age of Reason and the Enlightment.
-The ideas of thinkers like Hobbes, Spinoza, Decartes, Locke, David Hume, Mary Astell, Kant, Beccaria, Smith Mary Wollstonecraft, Madison, Jefferson, Hamilton and John Stuart Mill coalesced into a worldview that we can call Enlightenment humanism. (p.
+> The reason so many violent institutions succumbed within so short a span of time was that the arguments that slew them belong to a coherent philosophy that emerged during the Age of Reason and the Enlightenment.
+The ideas of thinkers like Hobbes, Spinoza, Descartes, Locke, David Hume, Mary Astell, Kant, Beccaria, Smith Mary Wollstonecraft, Madison, Jefferson, Hamilton and John Stuart Mill coalesced into a worldview that we can call Enlightenment humanism. (p.
 180).

-Skepticism, reason are the key qualities that drove such movements, and the "commmonality of basic human responses across cultures" implies there is a universal human nature (p.
+Skepticism, reason are the key qualities that drove such movements, and the "commonality of basic human responses across cultures" implies there is a universal human nature (p.
 182) and that the "universality of reason...defines a place for morality."
 That morality leads to mutually beneficial cooperation (a concept he zeroes in on at the end of the book when he discussed how most life situations can be seen as an Iterated Prisoner's Dilemma).
 The idea that Pinker is building is that morality, guided by the idea of the universality of human nature, provides a framework to engage in mutually beneficial cooperation and the overall long-term progress of the human race.

 Some will find this argument "banal and obvious" (p.
 183) but that's only because the lessons of the Enlightenment have been so thoroughly absorbed.
 In his earlier book *The Blank Slate* (2002) Pinker quotes himself as arguing that conservatives and liberals have two extreme visions of human nature: "a Tragic vision that is resigned to its flaws, an a Utopian vision that denies it exists" (p.
 186), but the human mind is not a blank slate and should be guided by logic and reason.

 # The Long Peace

-Writing directly after World War II, Lewis Fry Richardson was a 20th C British meterologist, psychologist and applied mathematician who applied statistical analysis to a dataset of hundreds of violent conflicts spanning more than a century to predict that despite the horrible bloodshed the world had just endured humanity was getting more peaceful over time (p.
+Writing directly after World War II, Lewis Fry Richardson was a 20th C British meteorologist, psychologist and applied mathematician who applied statistical analysis to a dataset of hundreds of violent conflicts spanning more than a century to predict that despite the horrible bloodshed the world had just endured humanity was getting more peaceful over time (p.
 190).

 The second half of the 20th C saw a "historically unprecedented" avoidance of war between the great powers which Yale historian John Gaddis has dubbed **The Long Peace**, which was followed by the "equally astonishing" fizzling of the Cold War.